-The effect of a diagnosis of recurrent or metastatic breast cancer on your work life will be different for every person.
+The effect of a diagnosis of metastatic breast cancer on your work life will be different for every person.
 You may have an understanding supervisor, a flexible schedule, and an encouraging team to support you.
 Or you may have questions about how best to manage treatment and work.
 Some women may wonder if they should be working at all.
 Others may feel the need to work because they’re concerned about paying for treatment.

 "In working with people living with stage IV disease, there's a constant conversation and struggle about whether to work or not," says Rosalind Kleban, licensed clinical social worker who serves as administrative supervisor for psychosocial programs and Memorial Sloan-Kettering Cancer Center's Lauder Breast Center in New York City.
 "Part of the discussion that leans toward working is that it very often acts as a distraction, a way to be involved in things and people outside of the illness.
 I think that both sides of the equation should be looked at very seriously because work has some value for all of us — including people with an illness."